lbl-srg/obc/specification/source/useCases.rst

 ===========================  ===================================================

-**Use Case 7: Conducting verfification test of a VAV Cooling-Only Terminal Unit**
+**Use Case 7: Conducting verfification test of a VAV Cooling-Only Terminal Unit, by David Pritchard, Arup**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ===========================  ===================================================